DEA Registrations, Renewals & Surrenders in Detroit

 DEA Registration for Manufacturers and Distributors

-Entities involved in the production, manufacturing, and distribution of controlled substances, such as pharmaceutical companies, chemical manufacturers, and wholesale distributors, require a DEA registration to carry out their operations legally.
+Entities involved in the production, manufacturing, and distribution of controlled substances, such as pharmaceutical companies, chemical manufacturers, and wholesale distributors, require a DEA registration to operate legally.

 50+ Combined